gracedigman/Pomodoro-Timer/README.md

 ## How To Use

 1. Choose your session type: Pomodoro (25 min), Short Break (5 min), or Long Break (15 min)
+2. Optionally, open the Settings panel to customize the timer durations
-2. Click the Start button to begin the timer
+3. Click the Start button to begin the timer
-3. Focus on your work until the timer ends
+4. Focus on your work until the timer ends
-4. When a Pomodoro session completes, enjoy a motivational quote
+5. When a Pomodoro session completes, enjoy a motivational quote!
-5. Take a short break, then continue with another session
+6. Take a short break, then continue with another session

 ## Technologies Used